kevinolega/callcentertrainingtips/_posts/2018-12-01-connect-interviewer.md

 permalink: /connect-interviewer/
 author: Kevin Olega
 ---
-This post doesn't have an intro but the tips will help you get hired.
+This lesson doesn't have an intro but the tips will help you get hired.

 **1. Do an inventory of topics you enjoy talking about.**